Soviet Union and the United Nations: Security Council and veto

 The Soviet Union had cast its veto 109 times by 1973, out of a total 128 vetoes used by the council.
-The Soviet Union used the veto 18 times to protect their national interest against the United States.
-Many more vetoes were used because of Cold War and anti-Communist actions taken by the Western states.
-Even with all the vetoes used not all stuck.
-It is shown that for 75 percent of the vetoes cast by the Soviet Union, further actions were taken by United Nations.
+For 75% of the vetoes cast by the Soviet Union, further actions were taken by United Nations.

-The Soviets believed strongly in the veto power, and insisted it be part of the United Nations Security Council.
+The Russians believed strongly in the veto power, and insisted it be part of the United Nations Security Council.
 They voiced this option for the veto power to both the Security Council and the General Assembly.
-The Soviet representative to the United Nation in 1950, Andrei Y. Vishinsky, declared that "the veto power is the paramount principle, which constitutes the cornerstone of the United Nations."
+The Soviet representative to the United Nations in 1950, Andrei Y. Vishinsky, declared that "the veto power is the paramount principle, which constitutes the cornerstone of the United Nations."

 Relationship with China

 The debate over China's representation with the United Nations began in 1949.
-The Chinese Communist Party took over the country's mainland in the Chinese Civil War, while the Nationalists moved to the island of Taiwan.
-The United Nations seat of China was held by the Nationalist government of the Republic of China, but conflict arose on which the government should hold the China seat.
-The Soviet Union supported the Communist government of Mainland China, leading to conflict with the West.
-The Security Council sided with the United States and saw the Communist government of People's Republic of China (PRC) as illegitimate, and prevented it from entering the United Nations until 1971.
-Before the China seat was transferred to the Communist government of PRC in 1971, the Soviet Union was one of sixteen states that viewed it as being the legitimate government.
+The Chinese Communist Party took over the country's mainland in the Chinese Civil War, while the Nationalists retreated to the island of Taiwan, which it had received from Japan following its surrender in 1945.
+The United Nations seat of China was held by the Nationalist government of the Republic of China and conflict quickly arose over which government should hold the China seat.
+The Soviet Union supported the Communist government of mainland China, leading to conflict with the West.
+The Security Council sided with the United States and deemed the Communist government of People's Republic of China (PRC) to be illegitimate and denied their delegation from entering the United Nations until 1971 when China's seat was transferred to the Communist government of PRC.

 A major turning point in the Soviet Union relation occurred in January 1950, when Soviet representatives boycotted United Nations functions in protest over the occupation of the seat of China by the Republic of China.
 Yakov Malik was the sole Soviet representative that walked out of the United Nations, and announced that they would be boycotting further Security Council meetings.
 In the absence of the Soviet representatives, the United Nations Security Council was able to vote for the intervention of United Nations military forces in what would become the Korean War.
 This was a downside to the boycott that was unforeseeable to the Soviet Union at the time.

 Nations questioned Soviet actions on relations with China, and how they acted on the issue of representation.
 The Soviet Union always voted for China's Communist Party to have the seat.